Full name: Commonwealth of Dominica

 - Real estate

-To qualify for citizenship of Dominica under the real estate option under the Citizenship by Investment Programme, an applicant must purchase authorised real estate to the minimum value of US$200,000.
+To qualify for citizenship of Dominica under the real estate option, an applicant must purchase authorised real estate to the minimum value of US$200,000.

 Following approval of a real estate investment application, the following government fees are payable: